skip to content rich footer

-Time Value of Money 101: Time Periods to Reach a Sum & Growth Rates
+Time Value of Money: Time Period to Reach a Sum & Growth Rates

 In Time Value of Money: Present & Future and Time Value of Money: Financial Tables we discussed fixed amounts and moved onto Time Value of Money: Ordinary Annuities, Time Value of Money: Annuities Due and Time Value of Money: Mixed Streams.
 Then we discussed Time Value of Money: Compound Interest (redux), Time Value of Money: Nominal versus Effective Interest Rates and Time Value of Money: Deposits to Reach a Target Sum & Loan Amortisation.
 This article explains how to discover the number of time periods to reach a target sum and how to quickly work out growth (or effective interest) rates.